apache/hive-site/content/Developement/quickStart.md

      --mount type=bind,source=`mvn help:evaluate -Dexpression=settings.localRepository -q -DforceStdout`/org/postgresql/postgresql/42.5.1/postgresql-42.5.1.jar,target=/opt/hive/lib/postgres.jar \
      --name metastore apache/hive:${HIVE_VERSION}
   ```
-For Hive releases before 4.0, if you want to upgrade the existing external Metastore schema to the target version, then add --env SCHEMA_COMMAND=upgradeSchema to the command.
+For Hive releases before 4.0, if you want to upgrade the existing external Metastore schema to the target version, then add `--env SCHEMA_COMMAND=upgradeSchema` to the command.
-To skip schematool initialisation or upgrade for metastore use --env IS_RESUME="true", and for verbose logging set --env VERBOSE="true".
+To skip schematool initialisation or upgrade for metastore use `--env IS_RESUME="true"`, for verbose logging set `--env VERBOSE="true"`.

 ` `
 #####  **- HiveServer2**